IndustryVault/IndustryVault-standard-packages/README.md

     install.packages("devtools")
     library("devtools")
-    install_github("IndustryVault/industryvault-packages")
+    install_github("IndustryVault/Rpackages")

 ## Use

-    library("industryvault-packages")
+    library("Rpackages")
-    # All of the IndustryVault-recommended packages are now available in your environment.
+    # All of the IndustryVault-recommended R packages are now available in your environment.
     # There's no need to call library("dplyr"), etc.